-Improved fault-tolerance fail-over that supports realtime requirements, which is crucial in environments with high probability of failures and attacks.
-One way to do this is semi-active replication [19], which is used so that running systems can fail-over rapidly and predictably.
+Improved fault-tolerance fail-over that supports real-time requirements, which is crucial in environments with high probability of failures and attacks.
+One way to do this is semi-active replication [12], which is used so that running systems can fail-over rapidly and predictably.
 This replication style is designed to have some of the benefits of both the active replication and passive replication styles, including predictable fail over times and predictable behavior during program execution.

 3. Finer-grained and faster allocation of resources to enable CPS to be precisely scaled to meet demands driven by real-world phenomena.
-Current elastic resource allocation approaches focus entirely on virtual machines as the sole unit of resource allocation.
-Virtual machines, while providing excellent isolation and resource jailing properties, have significant allocation and startup costs associated with them.
-A single virtual machine in a cloud may take tens of seconds to minutes to allocate and initialize for a CPS.
-CPS are influenced by a wide array of physical phenomena that science has not developed accurate or fast predictive models for.
-For example, predicting the exact load in a financial market even within a few minutes time is not considered a solved problem.
-Because it is difficult to predict how the physical world will drive a CPS, it is hard to forecast far into the future the precise resource allocations that will be needed to meet a CPS QoS goals.
+Current elastic resource allocation approaches focus on virtual machines as the sole resource allocation unit.
+While virtual machines provide excellent isolation and resource partitioning properties, they incur significant allocation and startup costs.
+A single virtual machine in a cloud may take tens of seconds to minutes to allocate and initialize resources for a CPS.

+CPS are also influenced by a wide array of physical phenomena for which science has not developed accurate or fast predictive models.
+For example, predicting the exact load in a financial market even within a few minutes time is not a solved problem.
+Since it is hard to predict how the physical world will drive a CPS, it is hard to forecast far into the future the precise resource allocations that will be needed to meet CPS QoS goals.

-When limited physical world predictability is combined with slow resource allocation, ensuring that CPS are provided with needed resources becomes extremely challenging.
-Either more precise predictive models are needed or cloud computing resource allocation must become more nimble to adequately support real-time and other QoS requirements.
-Considering the challenge of producing fast and accurate predictive models for all physical world systems that drive CPS, research on faster and finer-grained resource allocation beyond virtual machines is needed.
+Ensuring that CPS receive needed resources becomes hard when limited physical world predictability is combined with slow resource allocation.
+Either more precise predictive models are needed or cloud computing resource allocation must become more nimble to support timeliness and other QoS requirements.
+Research on faster and finer-grained resource allocation beyond virtual machines is thus needed to meet the challenge of producing fast and accurate predictive models for all physical systems that drive CPS.

 4. Data provisioning and load balancing algorithms that can take into account a variety of properties, including geo-physical, when deciding where to migrate work.
-Cloud computing is generally considered as so flexible that there is little difference to where computation takes place and storage resides, which makes sense when there are no real-time QOS needs.
-As real-time QOS needs arise, however, the location where parts of the system will run becomes more important.
+Cloud computing is generally considered so flexible that there is little distinction between where computation takes place and storage resides, which makes sense when there are no realtime QoS needs.
+As real-time QoS needs arise, however, exactly where parts of the system are located becomes more important.
 In these cases, affinity should be emphasized to reduce latency and jitter.

 Storage is a key factor in CPS, as it does not do much good to virtualize storage if it then takes too long to move data from one node to another.
 At the same time, rebalancing and replication also need to happen.
-Taking physical dimensions into account in the context of load building is beneficial and not practiced as often as it needs to be.
-Developers must also discover a way to exploit physical characteristics of data and computation to better distribute work throughout clouds.
+Taking physical dimensions into account in the context of load shaping is also beneficial and necessary.
+Developers must also discover ways to exploit physical characteristics of data and computation to better distribute work throughout CPS clouds.

 In short, developers of large-scale CPS need a holistic approach.
-Advances in this area will be particularly challenging because many researchers work in isolation, while most product companies work on projects one or two layers at a time.
-Success will thus require approaches from a research point of view, as well as a product point of view that span the layers of these projects and can work end-to-end.
+Advances in this area will be particularly challenging because success will require new approaches from a research point of view (which may be developed in isolation) to be combined across multiple system layers and to work seamlessly and effectively end-to-end in a CPS.

-4.3 Next-generation Challenges: Larger-Scale CPS
+C. Next-generation Challenges: Larger-Scale CPS